rduvur/FoodDataPrediction/README.md

 ## Fairness Analysis

-In our fairness analysis, we will have group X that classifies if a recipe is 'easy' (less than 20 minutes to make)or 'hard' (more than 20 minutes to make).
-For our group Y, we will classify a recipe as 'healthy' if it is less than 400 calories and 'unhealthy' if it is more than 400 calories.
-For our evaluation metrics, we will use RMSE.
+In our fairness analysis, we will pose the question "does our final model perform better with 'easy' (5 or less steps to make) recipes than 'hard' (more than 5 steps) recipes?".
+To answer this question, we will first create a new column classifying a recipe as easy or hard, and shuffling them when running our permutation test.
+Our evaluation metric will be RMSE since our features are quantitative.
+Our hypotheses, test statistic, and significance level are shown below.

 - Null Hypothesis: